Wasay-A/progress-tracker-cognixia-java-future-horizons/README.md

 ### 2. Open in Visual Studio Code

+For further help on Visual Studio Code, please refer to: https://code.visualstudio.com/

 ### 3. Log into MySQLWorkbench and run the provided 'books_progress_tracker_db.sql' SQL script

+For further help on MySQLWorkbench, please refer to: https://www.mysql.com/products/workbench/

 ### 4. Configure your credentials